 Mathematicians have outstanding career prospects, as they are highly sought after wherever high-level analytical thinking skills are a requirement.
 Mathematicians find employment in almost every segment of the public and private sector.

 Many mathematicians find work in the financial services industry, in consulting and auditing, market research, logistics, pharmaceuticals and IT, as well as in the research and development departments of high-tech companies.
-Graduates aiming for an academic career path at a university or research institute can continue by studying for a master’s degree.
+Graduates aiming for a scientific career path at a university or research institute can continue by studying for a master’s degree.

 You will gain the ability to put problems into precise terms, train your conceptual, analytical abstract thinking, logical reasoning and the ability to discover underlying patterns and analogies.
 You will learn to recognise mathematical relationships in a wide variety of areas, and how to formalise and analyse them.
 You will develop models of complex theoretical or pragmatic problems and learn to select the appropriate mathematical approach to solving them.
 This programme places an emphasis on teamwork and oral and written presentation of mathematical facts, as well as on logically sound and consistent analysis and reasoning.

 The degree programme is balanced in terms of its theoretical and pragmatic aspects, providing students with a wide-ranging mathematical education while at the same time adopting an application-orientated approach.
 You will learn the basics of programming and the use of mathematical software, as well as having access to a comprehensive range of courses on algorithmic mathematics – such as cryptography, computer algebra, image and signal processing, statistics, stochastic simulations and many more.